jebob/snakes_and_ladders/README.md

 # snakes_and_ladders
-Snakes and ladders sim for technical interview.
+Snakes and Ladders sim for technical interview.
 Simulate many games of snakes and ladders and output interesting stats.

 ## Usage
 * `cargo run` builds and runs